Are you looking for the best irons for beginners or the best irons for high handicappers?

-Most manufacturers brand these clubs as “game improvement irons.”
+Most manufacturers brand these clubs as “game improvement irons” or “super game improvement irons” depending on the manufacturer.
 Consider a set that has more traditional sized heads that still incorporate game improvement technologies.

 Hybrid golf clubs, a.k.a.
 “Trouble Woods” combine the best features of irons and fairway woods.
-They have the same length shafts, but more loft than their iron counterparts, which in turn makes them more forgiving.
+They have the same length shafts, but more loft than their iron counterparts, which in turn, increases the forgiveness.

 Hybrids have the feel of an iron, but a compact fairway-wood-like-head that yields the distance of a fairway wood.
 Hybrids also work well out of deep grass and fairway bunkers.